How I Learned to (Successfully) Negotiate My Salary

 “After the training, a number of women came up to us to talk about certain points that resonated the most with them,” Butler says.
 “Some asked if we could come to their graduate schools or elsewhere to educate women in those areas of their lives.
 To feel like you have given someone a tool that they can use to improve their personal situation is incredibly rewarding.”

 Up next for Butler?
 More trainings.
-She’ll be co-facilitating another workshop in Back Bay on April 12, otherwise known as Equal Pay Day, and she plans to facilitate throughout the year.
+She signed up to co-facilitate another workshop in Back Bay on April 12, otherwise known as Equal Pay Day, and she plans to facilitate throughout the year.

 “I truly believe this can — and should — be an issue that the generation being born today does not face when they grow up,” Butler says.
 “It’s similar to how I think back on women not being able to vote or being excluded from attending many universities — that seems crazy now, but in reality, it was not that long ago.
 I hope to add the gender pay gap to that list and make it history.”